opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 The above diagram assumes that the tester's Test Host is situated in a DMZ, which has internal network access to the SUT and external access via the public Internet.
 The public Internet connection allows for easy installation of the Dovetail containers.
-A singular compressed file that includes all the underlying results can be pulled from the Test Host and uploaded to the OPNFV OVP server.
+A single compressed file that includes all the underlying results can be pulled from the Test Host and uploaded to the OPNFV OVP server.
 This arrangement may not be supported in some labs.
-Dovetail also supports an offline mode of installation that is illustrated in the next diagram.
+Dovetail also supports an offline mode of installation which is illustrated in the next diagram.

 .. image:: ../../../images/dovetail_offline_mode.png
     :align: center